-In addition to the swimming pool, the back patio offers a fire pit, loads of outdoor seating, and a separate pool house with 2 pull out couches – perfect if you want to give kids their own area to hang out in.
+In addition to the swimming pool, the back patio offers a fire pit, loads of outdoor seating, and a separate pool house with two pull-out couches – perfect if you want to give kids their own area to hang out in.

 This epic Airbnb is another excellent choice for hosting a large group in New Orleans.
 Set in a posh 5,000 square-foot Victorian-era mansion, this 5-bedroom/3.5 bathroom rental has more than enough space for a group of 10.